 “Then it will not last.
 You will have to change it frequently.”

 I nodded.
 The bus sped through sleeping villages, towns and plains.
 The driver had switched the lights in the bus off just before we passed the robbery scene.
-It never came on and again, no one was bothered.
+It never came on again.
 It was so quiet; every passenger sat in the seat, either lost in thought or in dreamland or somewhere between.
 We seemed to be the only two engaged in a conversation, the only two in the real world.